About the college

 All study bedrooms have high-speed network connections and the college has some of the most comprehensive IT support for students in the University.

 Access to the University of Oxford WiFi services OWL and Eduroam is available throughout the main site and in the college's houses.

 Sport, music and college facilities

-Linacre has a state-of-art gym facility, a wide range of sports and social clubs, a music practice room, and a number of small offices are available for use by graduate students who do not have a quiet, secure study room elsewhere.
+Linacre has a state-of-the-art gym facility, a wide range of sports and social clubs, a music practice room, and a number of small offices are available for use by graduate students who do not have a quiet, secure study room elsewhere.

 The college also holds regular art exhibitions.

 Facilities for students with disabilities

 Most parts of the main college buildings are wheelchair accessible and specially-adapted en-suite student accommodation is available for students with disabilities.
-The Welfare & Equalities Dean has responsibility for supporting students with disabilities.
+The Senior Tutor has responsibility for supporting students with disabilities.